Open-App-Library/OpenAppLibrary.org/_posts/2019-01-21-january-2019-progress.md

 ### Big performance upgrade

 One change that I am very excited about is not actually noticeable - which is a good thing!
-The note list widget used to use a custom widget for each note in the list - via the [setIndexWidget](http://doc.qt.io/qt-5/qabstractitemview.html#setIndexWidget) function.
+The note list widget used to use a custom widget for each note in the list - via Qt's [setIndexWidget](http://doc.qt.io/qt-5/qabstractitemview.html#setIndexWidget) function.

 This wouldn't cause a major problem until you have hundreds of notes.
 At that point the app would use more memory (Still way, way less than an Electron app following best practices, haha.) and you would notice a delay when switching between different filtered note views - "All Notes", "Favorited", "Notebooks", "Tags".